Cloud-Awesome/power-portal-gds-accelerator/README.md

 [Entity Lists](documentation/configuration-entities/entity-lists.md)

-Usually, for each new portal I create I import everything to up and running and then trim/delete things I don't need as I progress through the build.
+Usually, for each new portal I create I import everything to get up and running and then trim/delete things I don't need as I progress through the build.
+It's usually easier to start with something functional than with the foundation only and a blank page.

 ## Sample solution and data